-Ramen noodles are a type of wheat noodles.
+Ramen noodles are a type of Japanese noodle made from wheat flour and typically served in a flavorful broth.

 These noodles are in a bowl of ramen, tsukemen, and hiyashi chuka.